Social Security Disability Payments – Check Your Earning’s Record To Protect Your Future

 When you file your income taxes you are reporting them to the IRS.
 Your employer also does this.
 The IRS reports your yearly earnings to the Social Security Administration.
 If your employer makes a mistake reporting your wages or you make a mistake on your taxes, then the mistake occurs in your records.
 The IRS will share the incorrect wage information with the SSA.
 If an employer doesn’t fully report your income, then your monthly disability payment and your future monthly retirement payment will be less money than you should receive.
 You have to fix the mistake.
 Don’t trust the government or your employer to fix it.
 Trust yourself.

 Your Social Security Disability benefits is the same amount of money as your full retirement benefit.
 Your full retirement age depends on the year you were born.
-However, for most people, full retirement age is now 66 years old.
+However, for most people, full retirement age is now 66 or 67 years old.
 Early retirement is at 62 years old.
-If you take early retirement you get a lower amount of monthly retirement benefits.
+If you take early retirement you get a lower amount of monthly retirement benefits for the rest of your life.
+Learn more about retirement here.

 If you are eligible for SSD benefits, then you also obtain more benefits for your family.
 For example, your current spouse may be eligible for benefits.
 Additionally, if you have young children, below the age of 18, then they will qualify for benefits too.
 If you have a child with a disability, then they will qualify.
 Even your ex-spouse may be eligible for benefits based on your work record.
 This is the same for disability benefits as it is for retirement benefits.